 Can I Get Compensation From Poor Installation?

-If you’ve had cavity wall incorrectly or poorly installed then, you can claim back on the removal cost, meaning you won’t pay anything for having your home returned to how it was prior to the installation.
+If you’ve had cavity wall incorrectly or poorly installed then, you can claim back on the cost of removing cavity wall insulation, meaning you won’t pay anything for having your home returned to how it was prior to the installation.

-How Can Housing Triage Help With The Costs of Removal?
+How Can Housing Triage Help With The Costs of Removing Cavity Wall Insulation?

-Housing Triage are here to help you claim operating on a “No win, no fee” agreement, helping you claim compensation against the removal costs of the cavity wall insulation.
-A surveyor will provide an estimate of the cost of any works needed to repair the damage to the property and place it back into the condition it was in prior to the cavity wall insulation being installed.
+Housing Triage are here to help you claim operating on a “No win, no fee” agreement, helping you claim compensation against the removal costs of the CWI.
+A surveyor will provide an estimate of the cost of any works needed to repair the damage to the property and place it back into the condition it was in prior to the CWI being installed.

 If you’d like to book a free survey get in touch now.